 Scott Slovic moved to the University of Idaho in 2012 after teaching for 17 years at the University of Nevada, Reno, where he helped to create the prominent graduate program in literature and environment and develop the Academy for the Environment and the undergraduate environmental studies program.
-He has published more than 200 articles, interviews, and reviews and is the author, editor, or co-editor of 22 books, including "Going Away to Think: Engagement, Retreat, and Ecocritical Responsibility" (2008), "Nature and the Environment" for EBSCO/Salem Press’s Critical Insights Series (2012), a second edition of the textbook "Literature and the Environment" (2013), and "Ecoambiguity, Community, and Development: Toward a Politicized Ecocriticism" (2014).
-His latest books include "Ecocriticism of the Global South," "Currents of the Universal Being: Explorations of the Literature of Energy," and "Numbers and Nerves: Information, Emotion, and Meaning in a World of Data," among others.
+He has published more than 300 articles, interviews, and reviews and is the author, editor, or co-editor of 27 books, including "Going Away to Think: Engagement, Retreat, and Ecocritical Responsibility" (2008), "Nature and the Environment" for EBSCO/Salem Press’s Critical Insights Series (2012), a second edition of the textbook "Literature and the Environment" (2013), and "Ecoambiguity, Community, and Development: Toward a Politicized Ecocriticism" (2014).
+His latest books include "Ecocriticism of the Global South," "Currents of the Universal Being: Explorations of the Literature of Energy," "Numbers and Nerves: Information, Emotion, and Meaning in a World of Data," "Ecocritical Aesthetics: Language, Beauty, and the Environment," and "The Routledge Handbook of Ecocriticism and Environmental Communication," among others.